LyeZinho/open-shorter/README.md

 ## Feedback and Support

 We appreciate your feedback and are here to assist with any issues you encounter.
-If you have any questions or need support, please reach out to us through [support@opshort.com](mailto:support@opshort.com).
+If you have any questions or need support, please reach out to us through [Discord Server](https://discord.gg/skwJuprZAP).

 ## License

-Opshort is released under the [MIT License](https://github.com/LyeZinho/open-shorter/blob/main/LICENSE), granting you the freedom to use, modify, and distribute the software.
+Opshort is released under the [GNU AFFERO GENERAL PUBLIC LICENSE](https://github.com/LyeZinho/open-shorter/blob/main/LICENSE), granting you the freedom to use, modify, and distribute the software.

 ---